Past, Present, and Future of Bug Tracking in the Generative AI Era: Discussion

 \subsubsection{Limited Generalization Across Different Software Projects}

 A major future challenge in AI-driven bug tracking is ensuring that models generalize well across diverse software ecosystems.
 The effectiveness of an LLM-based bug tracking system may vary significantly depending on the programming languages, frameworks, and architectures involved.
 A model trained on one software type may struggle when applied to another, leading to inconsistencies in bug resolution accuracy.
-Future research must explore how to improve adaptability across different software contexts and what factors influence the performance of LLMs in varied environments.
+To alleviate this limitation, future systems can support cross-project adaptation by dynamically constructing task-specific model context from relevant project artifacts, such as source code, configuration files, documentation, historical bug reports, and execution traces.
+Instead of relying on static model knowledge or retraining, the framework can assemble only the most relevant project information at runtime and inject it into the model’s working context.
+This allows the system to adapt to new languages, frameworks, and architectures while preserving generalization across heterogeneous software ecosystems.